msr-quarc/Liquid/GettingStarted.md

 ## Prerequisites

 These directions assume you're running on a Windows environment, such as a Windows PC or using an emulator on another operating system.
+Please refer to additional instructions for [Linux](#Linux) and [OSX](#OSX) at the end of this file.

-If you don't have access to a Windows environment, you can use LIQ<i>Ui</i>|&#x232A; on a Windows virtual machine.
+If you wish to run on Windows in the cloud, you can use LIQ<i>Ui</i>|&#x232A; on a Windows virtual machine.
 See the [Using LIQ<i>Ui</i>|&#x232A; on Microsoft Azure](AzureGuide.md) page for directions.

 ### Visual Studio